ChristopherFu01/CHOCAnxiety/README.md

 - **Hispanics** and **people of mixed race**
 - **Those with an Associate's Degree** and **Those with less than a High School Degree**
 - **Ages 18-29 (Young Adults)**

+By identifying groups who are at higher risks of anxiety, our focus and future analyses can be directed towards assisting those groups to reduce levels of anxiety.

 ### Limitations